sgignoux/sicp-solutions.net/content/post/SICP-Chapter-1-Building-Abstractions-with-Procedures--Solutions.md

 With an interpreter that uses **applicative-order evaluation**, the interpreter will “evaluate the arguments and then apply”.
 If we apply the first rule for evaluating a combination to `(test 0 (p))` will start by evaluating `0` as `0`, then it will try to evaluate `(p)`.

-When `(p)` is evaluated, the system replace each formal parameters by the corresponding argument in the body of the procdure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
-Then the evaluation of the body of the procedure will be done on `(p)`, which in turn will evaluate to the same things, thus making an infinite loop.
+When `(p)` is evaluated, the system replace each formal parameters by the corresponding argument in the body of the procedure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
+Then the body of the procedure `(p)` will be done evaluated, which in turn start the evaluation all over again, thus making an infinite loop.

 With an interpreter that uses **normal-order evaluation**, the interpreter will “fully expand and then reduce”.
 In this model, we would not evaluate the operands until their values were needed.
 In that case `(test 0 (p))` will evaluate as follow: